MMB8036 : Therapy Development for Rare Diseases: the neuromuscular paradigm

 The series of lectures will deliver the key information to meet knowledge outcomes, and guided reading will reinforce and develop this knowledge.
 Small group teaching sessions allow for interactive discussion and preparation around data analysis and experimental design.
-The practical session delivers hand-on practice in the application of next-generation sequencing data to clinical conditions.
+The practical session delivers a session to critically assess a mock example of preclinical research.

 The format of resits will be determined by the Board of Examiners

 |Written Examination||60||1||A||50||One essay question from a choice of three|